Visiting Scholars & Practitioners

-The Center hosts Visiting Scholars and Practitioners who demonstrate scholarship and leadership in the nonprofit sectors of the U.S. and abroad.
-Our scholars have come from Brazil, China, Guatemala, Hungary, Ireland, Israel, Italy and the United Kingdom.
+The Center hosts Visiting Scholars and Practitioners who demonstrate scholarship and leadership in the nonprofit and philanthropy sectors of the U.S. and abroad.
+Our scholars have come from Brazil, China, Guatemala, Hungary, Ireland, Israel, Italy

 2013-2015 Veteran Reintegration

 John D. Sims, Colonel, USA, Retired worked with CPNL to organize the March 21, 2014 Issue Forum focused on current and novel approaches to veteran reintegration.
 After the forum, Sims wrote “Changing the Conversation: Capitalizing on the Strengths of Veterans Here at Home.”
 The white paper draws on conversations held at the issue forum, and discusses how current perceptions of our returning veterans can be changed using narratives that highlight the strengths and talents that our veterans bring home with them, rather than their wounds.